Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Introduction

 where the chain is in the sense of inclusion, and the vectors $\vec x$ and $\vec y$ are comonotonic if $(x_i-x_j)(y_i-y_j)\ge0$, $i,j\in V$.
 All `$\le$' become `$\ge$' if we change all `$\max$' to `$\min$'. \end{theorem}

 It is also a generalization of Theorem A in \cite{JostZhang-PL} by taking $k=1$.
-In addition, it shows a way to rediscover the Motzkin-Straus theorem and the Lagrangian method in the Tur\'an problem (see Section \ref{sec:Turan}).
+In addition, it shows a way to rediscover the Motzkin-Straus theorem and the Lagrangian method on Tur\'an's problem (see Section \ref{sec:Turan}).
 Importantly, the identity in Theorem \ref{thm:Turan-general} indicates that the comonotonicity on vectors/functions can be regarded as an extension of the inclusion relation.
 Roughly speaking,

 Next we give an example for the application of the above results to tensors. \begin{example} An order-$k$ $n$-dimensional tensor $(c_{i_1,\cdots,i_k})$ is a set of $n^k$ entries.
 It is nonnegative if $c_{i_1,\cdots,i_k}\ge 0$, and it is symmetric if $c_{i_1,\cdots,i_k}=c_{\sigma(i_1),\cdots,\sigma(i_k)}$ for any permutation $\sigma\in S_k$.
 Now we define a function $f:\mathcal{P}^k(V)\to \R$ by $f(V_1,\cdots,V_k)=\sum_{i_1\in V_1,\cdots,i_k\in V_k}c_{i_1,\cdots,i_k}$ for any $V_1,\cdots,V_k\subset V$.
 Then $f^M_\triangle(\vec x)=\sum_{i_1,\cdots,i_k\in V}c_{i_1,\cdots,i_k}x_{i_1}\cdots x_{i_k}$.
 The tensor $(c_{i_1,\cdots,i_k})$ is positive definite if $f^M_\triangle(\vec x)>0$ whenever $\vec x\ne\vec 0$.
 Now, let $(c_{i_1,\cdots,i_k})$ be a symmetric tensor and $(d_{i_1,\cdots,i_k})$ be a symmetric and positive definite tensor.
 Then all the classical results on H-eigenvalues of tensors (see Qi \cite{Qi05}, Lim \cite{Lim05}, and Chang et al \cite{CPZ08,CPZ09}) can be obtained directly by our {\sl spectral extension theory}.
 Moreover, we get some new relations on eigenvalues of symmetric tensors (see Proposition \ref{pro:inde-nodal-tensor} and Theorem \ref{thm:generalized-inertia-hyper-Huang} for details), and we also apply Theorem \ref{thm:Turan-general} to the Turan problem (see Section \ref{sec:Turan}). \end{example}